What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Ho Chi Minh City.
 They wrote...

 "We used to have a selection of dried herbs/spices/oils/vinegars etc for cooking at home, but very little of that exists here.
 We don't have time to go shopping for fresh herbs and fresh meat/fish every day like the locals do, so we eat out every night instead.
 It's cheaper but we miss cooking sometimes.
 Nothing seems to work in a logical way here.
 It's as if each organisation is developing in different directions and so unexpected things happen a lot.
 Vietnamese people can come across as very rude -but only if they don't speak english.
 They are embarassed to show themselves up.
-Otherwise, the locals who can speak english are very welcoming and will want you to stay in their country forever," said a member in Ho Chi Minh City, Vietnam.
+Otherwise, the locals who can speak english are very welcoming and will want you to stay in their country forever," explained one expat living in Ho Chi Minh City, Vietnam.

 Please login to continue reading this article.